Tobigreat/Geospatial/README.md

 2. Improve Rural-Urban Supply Planning: Support vendors, transporters, and planners in aligning distribution schedules with known active market days to avoid inefficiencies.

 N.B: This analysis was conducted using R programming, incorporating packages such as leaflet, sf, dplyr, and shiny.
 The interactive map presents Nigeria’s markets by name, supporting spatial-temporal exploration of traditional economic activity.

+### The Code